Help for First Home Buyers: What’s on Offer?

 • The choice of mortgage lenders offering loans for shared equity schemes is limited.
 Plus applicants often have to pay extra for their mortgages, through Lenders’ Mortgage Insurance.
 For more info on the subject, check out our story What is Lenders’ Mortgage Insurance and How Does it Work?

-• As with First Home Loans and First Home Grants, price caps apply for homes available under shared equity schemes
+• As with the First Home Loan, price caps apply for homes available under shared equity schemes

 • Although there is no direct fee to pay when using a shared equity scheme, you must pay market value for the housing foundation’s share of your home.
 So if the price of your home increases by 10%, it will cost that much more to buy out your partner scheme’s share.